Thomson v. Belton, No. CV ELH-18-3116, 2018 WL 6173443 (D. Md. Nov. 26, 2018).

 Jim and Donna Thomas are the authors of THE LAW OF ADVERTISING AND MASS COMMUNICATIONS, a six volume treatise published by Matthew Bender Lexis/Nexis since 1972.
 (Click Here for more information.)
 In 2003, Jim co-authored Snake-Oil Security Claims, The Systematic Misrepresentation of Product Security in the E-Commerce Arena, published in the Michigan Telecommunications & Technology Law Review (See Article) and the text book The Essential Intellectual Property Primers: The Law of Trademark, Copyright and Advertising, published by The Graduate Group.
-In 2013 Jim devised and edited for the MSBA The Patent, Copyright, Trade Secret, Right of Publicity, Trademark Handbook for Maryland Business and Litigation Lawyers; a second edition of this work is ready for submission.
+In 2013 Jim devised and edited for the MSBA The Patent, Copyright, Trade Secret, Right of Publicity, Trademark Handbook for Maryland Business and Litigation Lawyers; a second edition of this work has been published.
 His CV reveals hundreds of articles and lectures.
 His article, Who Will Protect the Consumers of Trademarked Goods? was published in 2017 by the University of Baltimore Law Review (See Article).
 His article, The Bumpy Road to the Supreme Court: Does the Second Amendment Prevent States from Prohibiting Ownership of Assault-Style Rifles and High Capacity Magazines was published in Summer 2018 by the University of Baltimore Law Review (See Article).
-His article, Unlawful Use in Commerce and the Affirmative Defense to Infringement: When Trademark Rights are Not What They Appear to Be, has been accepted for publication by Syracuse Law Review.
+His article, Unlawful Use in Commerce and the Affirmative Defense to Infringement: When Trademark Rights are Not What They Appear to Be, has been accepted by the Syracuse Law Review for publication in 2019.

 Jim is annually named one of the Best Lawyers in America© and a Super Lawyer® through a national nomination process (advertising and intellectual property law).
 In 2011 he was named by Best Lawyers® the premier copyright lawyer in Maryland and in 2012 premier trademark lawyer.
-Jim is a 2013 honoree of The Daily Record's Leadership in Law, and he gladly serves on the Baltimore City Sitting Judges’ Reelection Committee.
+Jim is a 2013 honoree of The Daily Record's Leadership in Law, and since 2013 he has sat on the Baltimore City Sitting Judges’ Reelection Committee.

 Jim's clients include advertising agencies, advertisers, architects and designers, technology and communications firms and educational institutions nationwide.
 He wears many hats as a copyright lawyer, trademark attorney, and IP attorney and business lawyer for starters.
 He's a swell guy, and bald.